medieval village of Apricale is situated at 273 meters above

 means exposed to the sun.
 But the main characteristic of

-Apricale, which enchanted the visitors for a long time, is
+Apricale, which has enchanted visitors for a long time, is

-the scenografic aspect of the village.
-A waterfall of antic
+the scenographic aspect of the village.
+A waterfall of antiquec

-stone houses on the top of the hill.
-Dominated in the top by
+stone houses on a hill, dominated at the top by

 its Castle.
 Apricale has about 650 inhabitants and in its